pspete/psPAS/README.md

 ### Prerequisites

 - PowerShell Core, or Windows Powershell v5 (minimum)
-- CyberArk PAS REST API/Web Service
+- CyberArk PAS REST API/PVWA Web Service (available and accessible over HTTPS using TLS 1.2)
-- A user with which to authenticate, with appropriate Vault/Safe permissions.
+- A user with appropriate Vault/Safe permissions, with which to authenticate.

 ### Install Options